For media/press inquiries, please contact:

 Through the hospital’s Luke Waites Center for Dyslexia and Learning Disorders, specific learning disorders, such as dyslexia, are evaluated and treated.
 Through the hospital’s videotaped dyslexia and literacy training programs, thousands of Texas students have learned to read and write.

-Thanks to generous donors, supporters and volunteers, the hospital continues to provide exceptional care and support that improves children’s lives and helps make their dreams possible.
-For more information, to volunteer or to make a donation, please call (214) 559-5000 or (800) 421-1121 or visit www.tsrhc.org.
+Thanks to generous donors, supporters and volunteers, the hospital is carrying out its mission of giving children back their childhood.
+For more information, to volunteer or to make a donation, please call (214) 559-5000 or (800) 421-1121 or visit tsrhc.org.

 # # #